By Marcia A. Murphy

 Those who treat persons with such illness will gain appreciation of what recovery means and how it may be achieved.

-A portion of the profits obtained from the purchase of this book is being given to support the residents of Chatham Oaks in Iowa City, Iowa, a facility that cares for people with a mental or physical disability.
+A portion of the profits obtained from the purchase of this book was given to support the residents of Chatham Oaks in Iowa City, Iowa, a facility that cares for people with a mental or physical disability.

 Voices in the Rain is an account of one woman’s effort to overcome mental illness and the effects it brings to a person’s life.
 Ms. Murphy provides a gripping first person narrative of coping with a psychiatric ailment.
 Not only the psychosis is addressed, but the stigma relating to the illness.